slavistan/howto-lf-image-previews/README.md

 # Image Previews and Shell Integration for **lf**

-Step-by-step guide to a basic `lf` setup for image previews and shell integration to get you started.
+Getting-started guide to a basic `lf` setup for previews of images, documents and video thumbnails aswell as shell integration to change the working directory with `lf`.

 ![](demo.gif)